 Coverdell Education Savings Account (ESA)

 The Coverdell Education Savings Account is a trust account.
 It could pay qualified education expenses for college students.
-You may contribute up to $2,000 per year to the account based on income.
+According to the IRS in 2021, you may contribute up to $2,000 per year to the account based on income.
 The interest earned is free from federal taxes.
 In addition, the beneficiary has to be below 18 or have special needs for the account to be opened.
 Overall, there are many types of savings accounts and plans for college students.
 You may select the one that is right for you.